rsksmart/devportal-1.0/tutorials/workshop-js-testing.md

 Great! 🎉 🎉 🎉

-Mocha, our test runner has worked as promised, listening for which tests have passed or failed, and if there were any errors thrown.
+Mocha, our test runner has worked as expected, listening for which tests have passed or failed, and if there were any errors thrown.
-This time we have verification not only that our implementation has been executed, but also that it is **incorrect**.
+This time we have verified that our implementation has not only been executed, but also that it is **incorrect**.

 At first glance, this might seem like a bad thing on the surface,